DuyguKeskek/mirca.github.io/_posts/2016-03-06-gsoc-astropy.md

 </p>

 <p style='text-align: justify;'>
 Honestly, I feel very confortable on working on this, since I have a prior experience with a very similar problem.
-Precisely, when I was with the National Institute of Standards and Technologya (NIST), I mainly worked writing MATLAB code for PSF fitting of single molecules.
+Precisely, when I was with the National Institute of Standards and Technology (NIST), I mainly worked writing MATLAB code for PSF fitting of single molecules.
 </p>

 <p style='text-align: justify;'>